phani2585/Capstone_Backend/README.md

 Note: First three code snippets are working fine (the ones u wrote for format checking of email, contactno and password) Below is the code I write for pending task 4 .
 -----------
-If the Basic authentication is not provided incorrect format, throw “AuthenticationFailedException” with the message code (ATH-003) and message (Incorrect format of decoded customer name and password) along with the corresponding HTTP status.
+If the Basic authentication is not provided in correct format, throw “AuthenticationFailedException” with the message code (ATH-003) and message (Incorrect format of decoded customer name and password) along with the corresponding HTTP status.
 ------------------------------
 ![image](https://user-images.githubusercontent.com/44507567/59226476-b238f580-8bf0-11e9-8908-1432cbb3c568.png)
 ---------------------------------------